Eagles

 Welcome to the home of the Eagles.

-We are taught by Mrs Ince and Miss Richards.
+We are taught by Mrs Ince, Mrs Wheatley and Mrs Smith.
 Our class spans Year Five and Year Six children so we are super busy.

 Our topic